Back to Initiatives & Projects List

 An essential goal is also to coordinate with initiatives and activities set up by industry organizations such as IATA and ATAG, UN bodies like ICAO, EU initiatives as Flight Path 2020 and of course, other relevant initiatives.

 Airlines, Authorities, Airports, Manufacturers

-Under the impulse of SAS, Nordic aviation stakeholders have joined to set the Nordic Initiative.
+The Nordic aviation stakeholders have joined to set the Nordic Initiative.
 Starring actors and dialogue partners are a number of airlines in the Nordic region as well as the largest airport owners in Denmark, Finland, Norway and Sweden.
 Aviation industry organizations in those countries, the respective aviation authorities and IATA, Boeing and Airbus are also active participants in the initiative.